Why is body composition analysis an

 Skeletal Muscle Index (SMI)

-By accurately measuring lean body mass in each segment of the body, Skeletal Muscle Index (SMI) easily identifies muscle mass and frailty risk.
+By accurately measuring fat-free mass in each segment of the body, Skeletal Muscle Index (SMI) easily monitor muscle mass and frailty risk.

-InBody provides a quick, easy to perform test that provides a calculation for skeletal muscle index (SMI), the sum of the lean mass in the arms and legs, normalized for height.
-This marker is useful in identifying low muscle in the appendages, which increases frailty risk.
+InBody provides a quick, easy-to-perform test that provides a calculation for skeletal muscle index (SMI), the sum of the lean mass in the arms and legs, normalized for height.
+This marker is useful in identifying low muscle in the appendages, which studies show increases frailty risk.
 The ease of performing the InBody test provides physicians with more time to work with and educate patients on adopting lifestyle changes to help prevent sarcopenia and loss of independence.

 Tracking changes in weight is a poor method for monitoring disease risk or changes in health status with aging.
 Sarcopenia increases sedentary behavior in elderly populations, thus increasing risk of weight gain and obesity.
 As muscle mass continues to decline, patients may develop sarcopenic obesity; however, this cannot be detected using BMI as the loss of muscle may be masked by fat gain.
 InBody provides accurate measures of body composition, including muscle-fat balance, percent body fat and visceral fat, allowing physicians to better track physiological changes in their patients both inside and outside the hospital setting.
-This in-depth analysis provides an edge for identifying health risks and preventing progression to chronic diseases associated with muscle-fat imbalances.
+This in-depth analysis provides an edge for helping to assess health risks and tracking the progression of chronic diseases associated with muscle-fat imbalances.

 In addition to muscle-fat balance and PBF, it is important to monitor fat distribution.
 Visceral fat comprises the fat located in the abdominal region, surrounding and protecting vital organs.
 It is metabolically active and increased visceral fat storage has been associated with a variety of chronic conditions, including cardiovascular disease, diabetes, and cancer.
 With a comprehensive evaluation of body composition, including muscle mass and fat distribution, physicians can track physiological changes in their patients and appropriately assess related health risks for prevention and earlier intervention.